 On Wednesday, March 27, 2019, God whispered, “Peace Be Thine” and extended his hand of mercy to Archie Wilson and gently called him from labor to reward.
 Born on March 8, 1930 in Assawoman, Virginia, he was the son of the late Lina Mae Wilson and James Douglas, Sr. He was 89 years old.

-To send flowers in memory of Archie Wilson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Archie Wilson, please visit our Heartfelt Sympathies Store.

 Archie received his education in the public schools of Accomack County.
 He was baptized at Jerusalem Baptist Church and later transferred his membership to First Baptist Church in Mappsville, VA where he served as a Willing Worker and an Usher.
 He truly loved the Lord and read his scriptures daily.